Food in a Canvas

 It begins: Always — oddly, for convenience perhaps — with the same few vegetables: a cooked beetroot, a cucumber, a radish bulb, a cherry tomato.
 All of them.
 Some.
 Followed by a filling protein portion — Eggs, chicken, or beef —with dairy.
 Finished with fruit, nuts, and yoghurt.
 Sweet, and dense, to kick off the day and manage cravings at dinner!

-Pausing midway: usually at the office: a small portion of a leafy salad.
-Followed by a modest portion of grain + meat or legumes.
+Pausing midway: usually at the office, a small portion of a leafy salad.
+Followed by a modest portion of a grain + meat or legumes.
 About an hour later: two pieces of fruit.
 On some days, a herbal or green tea late in the afternoon.

 General References